Lyberta/Singularity/README.md

 ### The labor system

 Since people where already traumatized into obedience by the "education" system.
 They are then groomed into looking for a job where their labor will be exploited by the wiser people.
+Also, the hiring process is structured so diplomas are valued more over the actual skills.
+It's all about obedience.
 Of course, wise people know how the economic and political system *really* works and there are tons of obedient slaves who know no better.

 ### The medicine

 Medical system is based on greed and oppression.
 Doctor is put as an authority over the patient and patient is being gatekept by presciptions for drugs, etc. No wonder there is so much medical malpractice as the system favors arrogance and greed over cooperation.

+At the head of it is an authoritarian organization called [World Health Organization](https://en.wikipedia.org/wiki/World_Health_Organization) which publishes the main document called [ICD](https://en.wikipedia.org/wiki/International_Classification_of_Diseases) which dictates what is a "disease" and what is not.

 ### Mental health system